molevolworkshop/molevolworkshop.github.io/prep/tanote.md

 ## T-shirts
 It is important to consult the t-shirt shop as early as we can.
-In 2023 and 2024, we called Howlingbird Studio [https://howlingbird.com], located in Falmouth.
-In 2024, we have to order the t-shirts along with the design before May 28 morning (workshop Day 5) to get it before the end of workshop.
+In 2023 and 2024, we worked with *Howlingbird Studio* [https://howlingbird.com], located in Falmouth.
+In 2024, we have to order the t-shirts before May 28 morning (workshop Day 5) to get it before the end of workshop.
 Keep in mind the schedule is a little tight.
-In terms of payment, MBL can issue a purchase order to Howlingbird.
+In terms of payment, MBL can issue a purchase order to *Howlingbird*.
 We will need the number of each t-shirt of each size and the cost information.

 ```